livingcool/doc-ops-agent/backend/USER_GUIDE.md

 -   **Node.js and npm**: [Download Node.js](https://nodejs.org/en/download/)
 -   **Git**: [Download Git](https://git-scm.com/downloads/)
 -   **GitHub Account**: You will need a personal GitHub account.
--   **OpenAI API Key**: You need an API key from OpenAI to power the AI analysis.
-[Get an API Key](https://platform.openai.com/api-keys).
+-   **Google AI API Key**: You need an API key for the Gemini API to power the AI analysis.
+[Get an API Key](https://ai.google.dev/gemini-api/docs/api-key).
 -   **ngrok**: A tool to expose your local server to the internet so GitHub's webhooks can reach it.
 [Download ngrok](https://ngrok.com/download).

 ## 4. Setup and Installation